Yoga Therapy Training

 You can get the full set of these 30 artistic yoga therapy precaution cards as a bonus within my Yoga Therapy Lesson Plan Bundle.
 They are unbranded (my website URL has been taken out) and come in A4, A5, and A6 sizes.
 Download.
 Print.
 Enjoy.

-How To Use The Yoga Therapy Precautions Cheat Sheet
+How To Use The Yoga Therapy Infographics

 Option 1